 The alternative, of course, is to reject the sex-specific dress code cases.
 If, pursuant to Price Waterhouse, sex discrimination includes treating an aggressive woman worse than an aggressive man, then it would seem to follow that sex discrimination also includes treating a man who wears traditionally female attire worse than a woman who wears traditionally female attire.
 Even more fundamentally, a strong case can be made that the dress code cases are inherently flawed.
 They carve out sex-specific dress codes and grooming policies on the grounds that hair length, for instance, is not an immutable characteristic or a fundamental right.
 This reasoning, however, is utter nonsense as Title VII is not limited to differential treatment between protected classes with respect to fundamental rights and immutable characteristics.
 For example, it is unlawful to fire a woman who engaged misconduct but not a man who engaged in similar misconduct, even though misconduct is not related to fundamental rights or immutable characteristics.

 Based on the oral argument, I suspect that the court will rule for the EEOC.
 Although numerous courts have concluded, based on Price Waterhouse, that discrimination based on transgender status effectively constitutes sex discrimination, they have largely overlooked the tension between Price Waterhouse and the dress code cases.
 Here, at last, a court has a chance to reconcile these competing lines of precedent.
 If the Sixth Circuit sweeps that issue under the rug, then even if the EEOC scores a victory, it will largely be a hollow one.
-After all, if an employer may not fire a transgender woman for being transgender but may fire her for not wearing a dress and make-up, that won't make the workplace very welcoming for most transgender workers.
+After all, if an employer may not fire a transgender woman for being transgender but may fire her for not dressing like a man, that won't make the workplace very welcoming for most transgender workers.

 This blog reflects the views solely of its author.
 It is not intended, and should not be regarded, as legal advice on how to analyze any particular set of facts.